In this post you will learn what Dependency Injection is, why it would be useful and how to implement it.

 The examples will be written in C# and published into my GitHub.

 I chose C# because it’s a fairly popular language and will (hopefully) be understood by anyone from any language.

 Dependency Injection is a complex sounding name to a pretty simple concept.

 It’s a technique to implement Inversion of Control and is used to pass a dependency (class that needs to be called) onto the class we’re coding, promoting loose coupling and allowing said dependency to be changed at runtime. (for instance by user input)

 Suppose we have a class that looks like this:

 You can clearly see that this isn’t dependency “injectable”, since when calling this method, we can’t specify which payment method to use, we’re forced to use Credit Card.

 What would be an example of Dependency Injection then?

-In this case, we can change which payment method the method will use at run-time, by passing the interface dependency via parameter.
+In that case, we can change which payment method the method will use at runtime, by passing an implementation of IPaymentMethod via parameter.